Orbit Ingest

 - Mars: Set

 frames.body_fixed: "IAU_MARS"(or the appropriate Mars-fixed frame) and furnish:naif0012.tls, the NAIF Mars frame kernelpck00011.tpc(used by ACONS for the Mars IAU transformations), and a binary orientation kernel such asmar097.bsp/mar097.bpcthat carries the body-fixed rotation.
 Provide Mars-centric inertial ephemerides (e.g. inJ2000).
-Update receiver geometry with Mars’ mean radius if you are plotting surface references. - Earth: Choose a body-fixed frame compatible with your SPICE set—
+Update user geometry with Mars’ mean radius if you are plotting surface references. - Earth: Choose a body-fixed frame compatible with your SPICE set—

 ITRF93,IAU_EARTH, orEARTH_FIXED.
 Furnish an Earth FK (e.g.earth_latest_high_prec.tf) plus the appropriate high-precision Earth orientation kernels (earth_latest_high_prec.bpcor EOP CKs).
 Ensure the inertial ephemerides align with the same inertial frame (usuallyJ2000).
 Because Earth orientation files can be time-limited, verify the ingest timeline remains within the kernel span.